Back to all terms

 A pharmacist is a licensed healthcare professional who prepares, dispenses, and provides guidance on the safe and effective use of prescription and non-prescription medications.
 Pharmacists play a key role in ensuring that medications are used correctly, preventing harmful drug interactions, and advising patients on dosage, side effects, and storage.
 In many provinces, pharmacists also provide additional healthcare services such as administering vaccines, renewing prescriptions, and offering health consultations.

-In health insurance, pharmacists are central to drug plan administration.
+Pharmacists are central to how drug plans are administered at the counter.
 When you fill a prescription, the pharmacist submits the claim electronically to your insurer using your pay-direct or drug card.
-The insurer reimburses the covered portion directly to the pharmacy, and you pay only your share, such as a deductible or coinsurance amount.
-Pharmacists may also help patients find generic or lower-cost alternatives to manage out-of-pocket expenses.
+The insurer reimburses the covered portion directly to the pharmacy, and you pay only your share, such as a deductible or a coinsurance amount.
+Coinsurance applies when a policy does not cover the full cost and instead covers up to a certain percentage, usually with a maximum annual amount you can claim.
+In Ontario, private insurers process prescription drug claims electronically through pharmacies, which keeps the reimbursement process quick and seamless.
+Pharmacists may also help patients find generic or lower-cost alternatives to manage what they pay out of pocket.

 Example: